Building Balanced Meals on Campus

 Choosing a healthy meal can be hard when there are so many options at your fingertips.
 That’s where I can help!
 My name is Jessica, the Registered Dietitian for Queen’s University Hospitality Services!

-I would like to introduce you to Health Canada’s NEW plate model: a handy tool that can help you build your meals.
+I would like to introduce you to Health Canada’s plate model: a handy tool that can help you build your meals.
 I personally use this when I prepare or choose what I am going to eat at breakfast, lunch and dinner.
-This tool will help provide essential vitamins and nutrients alongside aiding in portion control.
+This tool will help provide essential vitamins and nutrients and keep you feeling full for longer.

 Whole grains have important nutrients such as fibre, vitamins and minerals.
 The higher fibre content in whole grains compared to refined grains helps to keep you feeling full for longer, keeps you regular and can lower cholesterol.
 Health Canada recommends a minimum 25g fibre per day for women and 38g for men – It keeps your bowels regular and keeps you feeling full for longer!
 If you’re interested in learning more, click here to read the article “Fibre is Your Friend”.
 Whole grain foods include options such asoatmeal, whole grain bread, whole wheat pasta, or brown rice for example.
 These have more fibre than white grains such as white bread or white pasta.